Jake-Olsen/blog/_posts/2019-06-14-Learning_about_IPv6.markdown

 An example where I have used it is if you are setting up a quick virtual machine to test something out.
 You can connect to it with IPv6 instead of having to manually configure IPs or spend time setting up a DHCP server for something that is just a quick test on a laptop.

 Another example that I can see being extremely useful would be to use a globally unique ipv6 address on a router’s interface.
 That way when you are switching ISP (Internet Service Providers) remotely on your box.
-You won’t lose access as long as the ISP passes IPv6.
+You won’t lose access if the ISP lets IPv6 passthrough.
 It seems extremely useful if you are setting up redundant routers as well since you wouldn’t need to pay for a minimum of 3 public IPs for every setup.